Bogdoing/ColorThemeForms/README.md

 # ColorThemeForms.test

-Adding a dynamic system theme change feature to Windows.
+Adding a dynamic (depending on the time on the device) change of the system theme to Windows.
 As on mobile devices